Out of over 15 million minimally invasive cosmetic procedures performed in 2017, Botox was performed more than any other.

 Thread lifts are known as non-surgical facelifts.
 Without any incisions, threads made from polydioxanone (PDO) are injected beneath the skin to give a lifting effect.

 Other facial aesthetics like fillers and thread lifts can take years off your face.
-Use them on their own or combine them with Botox injections to achieve amazing, restorative results that will last anywhere from 3 to 18 months.
+Use them on their own or combine them with anti-wrinkle injections to achieve amazing, restorative results that will last anywhere from 3 to 18 months.